Brigid Kosgei

 Brigid Jepchirchir Kosgei (born 20 February 1994) is a Kenyan long-distance runner who specialises in the marathon.
-She won the 2018 and 2019 Chicago Marathons, the 2019 and 2020 London Marathons and the 2021 Tokyo Marathon.
+She won the 2018 and 2019 Chicago Marathons, the 2019 and 2020 London Marathons and the 2021 and 2026 Tokyo Marathons.
 Kosgei was the marathon world record holder for women running in a mixed-sex race, with a time of 2:14:04 achieved on 13 October 2019 at the Chicago Marathon.
 She won the silver medal in the marathon event at the 2020 Tokyo Olympics.

 Personal life

 Brigid Jepchirchir Kosgei grew up in Elgeyo-Marakwet County, Kenya, and has six siblings.
 Her sister Pamela is a steeplechase runner.
 Aged 17, Kosgei began running, training with her boyfriend and now husband Matthew Kosgei.

 Career

 Kosgei finished in the top two in eight of the first nine marathons that she ran.
 She came second at the 2016 Lisbon Marathon behind fellow Kenyan Sarah Chepchirchir, in a personal best time of 2:24:45.
 Her time was faster than the previous course record.
 In 2017, Kosgei won the Bogotá Half Marathon, and came third at the Copenhagen Half Marathon.
 She came second in the 2017 Chicago Marathon in a personal best time of 2:20:22.
 Her time was the sixth-fastest ever time at the Chicago Marathon.
 Weeks later, she won the Honolulu Marathon, beating the course record by over five minutes.
 In 2018, Kosgei came second in the London Marathon behind Vivian Cheruiyot.
 After injuring herself during the Bogotá Marathon, Kosgei decided to run the Great North Run, in order to practice ahead of the 2018 Chicago Marathon.
 She finished the event second, behind Cheruiyot.
 Kosgei later won the Chicago Marathon, after breaking away from a group of two other Kenyans and three Ethiopians after 30-35 km of the race.
 She set a personal best time of 2:18:35.
 During 2018, Kosgei also won a cross country event in Eldoret, Kenya, and the Kalya Half Marathon in Kapenguria, Kenya.

 Kosgei won the 2019 London Marathon, becoming the youngest woman to win the event.
 Her time of 2:18:20 was the third-best time in London after Paula Radcliffe in 2005 with 2:17:42 and Mary Keitany in 2017 with the world record 2:17:01.
 At the 2019 Great North Run, Kosgei won in a course-record time of 1:04.28, 23 seconds faster than the previous half marathon world record set by Joyciline Jepkosgei.